rohanpujaris/spreadsheet_import/README.md

   It defines `create_or_update_record` method called by `handle_valid_row`.

 - SpreadsheetImport::ActiveRecordImporter::BulkImporter: This importer utilizes activerecord-import gem.
 Its faster than SpreadsheetImport::ActiveRecordImporter::BaseImporter.
 It is recomended for large spreedsheet files.
 ActiveRecord callbacks will not be called when BulkImporter is used.
-It inherits from SpreadsheetImport::ActiveRecordImporter::BaseImporter, so its constructor supports same argument as SpreadsheetImport::ActiveRecordImporter::BaseImporter.
+It inherits from SpreadsheetImport::ActiveRecordImporter::BaseImporter, so its constructor supports same argument.
 Passing skip_callbacks as true or false doesn't have any effect and callbacks will always be skipped.
 This is a penalty that you have to pay for performance :).
 It also support addition option of batch_size.
 It is the number of records that would be inserted at once.
 Default batch size is 100.

 ## Development